mahboobehad/mahboobehad/README.md

 When I am not busy with software development,  I read textbooks in computer science and sometimes economics.

-Compared to all other communications methods, I respond to emails much more faster.
+Compared to all other communication methods, I respond to emails much more faster.

-📫 mahboobe.haddadi(at)gmail
+📫 mahboobe.haddadi(at)gmail.com
 <!--
 **mahboobehad/mahboobehad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.